 Photo: Alumni from Army & Navy Academy – Attending West Point

-- Go to Review Sites to Compare the Cost at a Glance – Boarding School Review allows you to compare up to three schools at a glance and tuition amounts are generally kept updated on this site.
-There are also other directory listings on sites such as: Niche, Great Schools, Private School Review, AMCSUS (military schools), The Association of Boarding Schools, and other regional association directories.
+- Go to Review Sites to Compare Boarding School Costs: Boarding School Review allows you to compare up to three schools at a glance and tuition amounts are generally kept updated on this site.
+There are also other directory listings on sites such as: Niche, Great Schools, Private School Review, AMCSUS (military schools), The Association of Boarding Schools (boardingschool.com), and other regional association directories (WBSA).

 - Check National and Regional Data: If you want to get a national picture of private day schools and boarding school tuition, you can check the Education Data Initiative.
 Also, there are articles on Boarding School Review to provide overview information.
 However, it is better not to look at national averages, but to look at your selection of schools within your region of choice.

-- Checking Out Boarding Schools by Region: To get you started, here are some top boarding schools you could compare by looking at each school website or via Boarding School Review.
+- Checking Out Boarding Schools by Region: To get you started, here are some top boarding schools you could compare.

-- West: California schools include: The Webb Schools: Stevenson School, Athenian School, Ojai Valley School, Besant Hill School, Oak Grove School, Thacher, Cate, Villanova Prep, Woodside Priory, Dunn School, Midland School
+- West: California schools include: Army and Navy Academy, The Webb Schools: Stevenson School, Athenian School, Ojai Valley School, Besant Hill School, Thacher, Cate, Dunn School, Midland School

 - East: The Hotchkiss School, Choate Rosemary Hall, Phillips Academy-Andover, (CT), The Hill School (PA)